ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 ### 1.8.2 (2020-04-19)
 * __Requires js-controller >= 2.0.0__
-* (Apollon77) removed usage of adapter.objects
+* (Apollon77) removed usage of `adapter.objects`
 * (Apollon77) check if objects have changed and ignore unchanged
-* (Apollon77) Add Sentry for Error Reporting with js-controller 3.0
+* (Apollon77) Added Sentry for Error Reporting with js-controller 3.0
 * (Apollon77) Make sure value undefined is ignored

 ### 1.4.2 (2017-03-02)
-* (Apollon77) Add option to define storage datatype per datapoint inclusing converting the value if needed
+* (Apollon77) Added option to define storage datatype per datapoint inclusing converting the value if needed

 ### 1.3.4 (2017-02-22)
 * (Apollon77) Small fix for older configurations